-Reviewing the Log of an Oracle Companion CD Installation Session
+D.2.1 Reviewing the Log of an Oracle Companion CD Installation Session

-Oracle Universal Installer creates the DRIVE\LETTER: \ORACLE\BASE \ORACLE\ HOME \Inventory \logs directory the first time it runs to record an inventory of products that it installs on your system as well as other installation information.
+Oracle Universal Installer creates the DRIVE_LETTER: \ORACLE_BASE\ORACLE HOME\Inventory\logs directory the first time it runs to record an inventory of products that it installs on your system and other installation information.

-The log file is named installActionsdate\time.log, where date\time is the date and time of the installation.
-For example, installActions2004-055-14\09-00-56-am.log.
+The log file is named installActions date_time.log, where date_time is the date and time of the installation.
+For example, installActions2004-055-14 09-00-56-am.log.